Asian Welsh people

-Asian Welsh people are Welsh people with Asian heritage or people with mixed Asian and Welsh heritage.
+Asian Welsh people are people of Asian heritage who live in Wales, Welsh people of Asian heritage or people with mixed Asian and Welsh heritage.
+As in other parts of the United Kingdom, "Asian" typically refers to people of South Asian origin: in the census category this means those of Indian, Pakistani, or Bangladeshi heritage.
+There are also options for people of Chinese or other Asian ancestry; in which other South Asian backgrounds like Sri Lankan are included, as well as other Asian backgrounds, like Filipino, for example.

 Demography

 In 2016, the Welsh Assembly of the time (now Welsh Parliament/Senedd Cymru) was criticised for not having a "Welsh Asian" tick box for polling purposes on an equalities form issued in Wales, by the Welsh Assembly.

 The second largest "high-level" ethnicity category in Wales in 2021 was “Asian, Asian Welsh or Asian British”.
 89,000 people identified as this category, which is 2.9% of the Welsh population.
 This compares to 2.3% in 2011.